bigbinary/setting-up-git-and-github/README.md

 As to verify everything is working as intended, we can run the following in the terminal.

 ```bash
 ssh -T git@github.com
 ```

-And it should ideally output something like this.
+We should see output something like this.

 ```console
 Hi "your-name"!
 You've successfully authenticated, but GitHub does not provide shell access.